harmful-social-media/social-media-algorithms/README.md

 # Social media algorithm ill-effects

-The impact that social media algorithms are having on people is a severe and widely documented issue.

 Here, we'll be tracking cases where public research has identified ill-effects of social media algorithms.